 Veterans’ Substance Abuse and Mental Health Issues

-There are many struggles your family member or loved one may face as a veteran.
-From reintegrating into society to dealing with a serious physical injury, there are many challenges that may be difficult to overcome and that may weigh on the entire family.
+There are many struggles your family member or loved one may face as a Veteran.
+From reintegrating into society to dealing with a serious physical injury, there are many challenges that may be difficult to overcome and weigh on the entire family.

-However, the challenges become even greater with mental illness or substance use come into play.
-These are trying issues to navigate on their own, but they can also compound other problems, such as looking for work, dealing with pain or injury, or dealing with the emotional wounds of combat.
+However, the challenges become even greater when mental illness or substance use comes into play.
+These are trying issues to navigate on their own, but they can also compound other problems, such as looking for work, living with pain or injury, or dealing with the emotional wounds of combat.

 PTSD & Substance Abuse Help for Veterans